PZiso/Jupyter-Notebook-Tunelling-/README.md

 ### Quick Description

-The following quick-guide follows a procedure which allows remote working with Jupyter notebooks, which are located on a <b>private remote host<b> inside the network of CERN.
+The following quick-guide follows a procedure which allows remote working with Jupyter notebooks, which are located on a **private remote host** inside the network of CERN.
 The procedure follows a process of ssh hops from the home computer (outside the network of CERN), to the lxplus via `username@lxplus.cern.ch` and to the private remote host.
 This method is mostly useful whenever there is no direct access via `ssh` from a network outside CERN, to the private node.

 # Variables
 host_A : username@lxplus.cern.ch